christian-arroyo/prometheus_alerting/README.md

 # Work In Progress
-This project creates an EC2 instance with Prometheus installed
+This project creates an EC2 instance with Prometheus installed.
+I am running these commands on a Mac.

 # Prerequisites

 - Install Terraform - https://developer.hashicorp.com/terraform/install
 - Install Ansible - https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html
+pip3 install ansible==9.9.0
+brew install gnu-tar
 - Have an AWS account and IAM user with access keys
 - Create a Slack channel and install "WebHooks" Slack app to the created channel
 - Create a key pair in AWS portal